By Mark Samuel –

 Part 4: Solidifying Your Culture During and After Re-entry

-Part 1: Learning from the Virtual Environment and Effects of COVID-19
+Part 1: Learning from the Virtual Workplace and Effects of COVID-19

 1) In what ways did we gain efficiency by having a virtual environment?